-Think back to all of the places you were the day you realized your lost wallet and visit the places.
+Think back to all the places you were in the day you realized you lost your wallet and visited the places.

 You never know if you dropped your wallet on the ground and it was handed into a business in the area.

-I’ve left my wallet and credit card on the counter of a business I was shopping at and they put it in a lost and found drawer.
+I left my wallet and credit card on the counter of a business I was shopping at, and they put it in a lost and found drawer.

-Your best course of action is to call or visit places you were last at whether you used your wallet or not.
+Your best action is to call or visit places you were last at, whether you used your wallet or not.

-Visit or Phone Police (Do NOT dial 911)
+Visit or Phone The Police (Do NOT dial 911)

-If you have a stolen or lost wallet it’s important to contact your local police to see if it has been turned in.
+If you have a stolen or lost wallet, contact your local police to see if it has been turned in.

-At the same time, this step is important as it protects you in the event you become a victim of identity theft.
+At the same time, this step is important as it protects you if you become a victim of identity theft.

-When you have a stolen or lost wallet where all of your valuable identification is stolen you are now a prime target for identity theft.
+When you have a stolen or lost wallet where all your valuable identification is stolen, you are now a prime target for identity theft.

-Creating a police report alerts the authorities and keeps a record that you contacted them in the event you need support.
+Creating a police report alerts the authorities and keeps a record of contacting them in case you need support.

 Post On Lost and Found Group Boards/Forums

-Social media has been a valuable tool for just about everyone from locating lost pets, people, keys and even lost wallets.
+Social media has been a valuable tool for everyone, from locating lost pets, people, keys, and wallets.

-Post a lost wallet ad on Facebook in community pages to alert people in the area that you are missing your wallet.
+Post a lost wallet ad on Facebook on community pages to alert people in the area that you are missing your wallet.

-Whether it was stolen, lost or you may have left it somewhere it’s a good idea to seek public assistance.
+Whether it was stolen, lost, or you may have left it somewhere, seeking public assistance is a good idea.

-I have a friend who left her wallet on a city bus and it was returned by the person who found it.
+I have a friend who left her wallet on a city bus, which was returned by the person who found it.

-She posted the name of the person in a Facebook group and they were able to connect and bring the wallet back to the rightful owner.
+She posted the person’s name in a Facebook group, and they connected and brought the wallet back to the rightful owner.

 Alert Credit Bureaus